bry/bry/README.md

       - Top 10 player pairs in Los Angeles
       - Top 100 XD California player pairs
       - #1 player pair in the United States
+    - Built for people that love tracking fitness, health and results metrics

 - Brief How Sportsara Works:
   - For every badminton match point recorded: